-This curriculum will provide students with knowledge of PLC's and PLC applications.
+The PLC Certificate provides students with strong knowledge of PLC's and PLC applications.
 In addition, students will become proficient in the use of PLC software, hardware, maintenance and troubleshooting, and programming.
 Upon completion, students will have the flexibility of pursuing a Diploma or an Associate in Applied Science Degree in Industrial Systems Technology.

-Career Pathway Options: Associate in Applied Science in Industrial Systems Technology (Higher entrance standards required); Diploma in Industrial Systems Technology (Higher entrance standards required); Certificate in Programmable Logic Controllers Program Sites: Lee Main Campus - Evening Program
+Career Pathway Options: Associate in Applied Science in Industrial Systems Technology (Higher entrance standards required); Diploma in Industrial Systems Technology (Higher entrance standards required); Certificate in Programmable Logic Controllers

+Program Sites: Lee Main Campus - Evening Program